 Divorce Lawyers For Men™ attorneys advise and assist husbands and fathers in the military going through divorce.
 We will help you understand how both Washington state and federal law applies to your divorce.
 You served your country and kept America safe.
 We are proud to stand by you in court.
 Call us today at (877) 866-7393 to speak with an attorney who understands the needs of military men.

-If you would like more information on the divorce process, or to take the best divorce resources with you in print, please check out our free divorce guide for men or contact our office to meet with an attorney about your particular circumstances
+If you would like more information on the divorce process for members of the Military, please check out our free Divorce Guide for Men in the Military, or contact our office to meet with an attorney about your particular circumstances.